Skip to main content

 The objective of this course is to introduce the students to the theory and methods of optimization used in data science.
 The first portion of the class focuses on elements of convex analysis and subgradient calculus for non-smooth functions, optimality conditions for differentiable and for non-smooth optimization problems, and Lagrangian duality.
 The main part of the class discusses numerical methods for optimization with a focus and application to problems arising in data science.
 Approaches to large-scale/big-data optimization include decomposition methods, design of distributed and parallel methods of optimization, as well as stochastic approximation methods.
 Examples of optimization models in classification, clustering, statistical learning, compressed sensing will be discussed in order to illustrate the theoretical and numerical challenges and to demonstrate the scope of applications.

 This course will provide an introduction to machine learning theory, algorithms, and applications.
-Content aims to provide students with the knowledge to understand key elements of how to design algorithms/systems that automatically learn, improve, and accumulate knowledge with experience.
-Topics covered in this course include decision tree learning, neural networks, Bayesian learning, reinforcement learning, ensembling multiple learning algorithms, and various application problems.
+The content aims to provide students with the knowledge to understand key elements of how to design algorithms/systems that automatically learn, improve and accumulate knowledge with experience.
+Topics covered in this course include decision tree learning, neural networks, Bayesian learning, reinforcement learning, ensembling multiple learning algorithms and various application problems.
 Students will be provided opportunities to simulate their algorithms in a programming language and apply them to solve real-world problems.
-Cross-listed with: EE 695.
+Cross-listed with: EE 595, AAI 595.

 TERM 3